11 – 13 May 2023

 Terror.
 Survival.
 Hope.
 Experience this hauntingly beautiful chamber opera, which tells the powerful story of three women’s journey at sea in exile from their homeland.

-The authorised ticket agency for this event is the Sydney Opera House.
-For more information about Authorised Agencies, see the FAQ below.
+The only authorised ticket agency for this event is Sydney Opera House and The Australian Ballet.
+For more information about Authorised Agencies, see the frequently asked questions below.

 This performances runs for approximately 85 minutes, with no interval

 Event duration is a guide only and may be subject to change.

 Suitable for all ages.

 Children aged 15 years and under must be accompanied at all times.

 Trigger Warning: Sensitive Themes